rust-stuco/lectures/week7/slides.md

   next: u32,
 }
 ```

-* I want to implement an iterator that contains the fibonacci sequence
+* First need to declare the `struct` that can implement `Iterator`
-* First need to declare the struct that can implement `Iterator`
+* We need to store two numbers to compute the next element

 ---

-# Custom Iterator Example
+# Fibonacci Example

 ```rust
 impl Iterator for Fibonacci {